SomeGuy13/SomeGuy13/README.md

 ### Hi there 👋

-I'm currently interested in game dev and graphics programming
+I'm currently interested in game dev, graphics programming, and rust programming

 <!--
 **SomeGuy13/SomeGuy13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.